This was written by AI

 1Error: refusing to run as root

 AUTOMATIC1111 has a security check that prevents running as root.
-Okay, let's create a user:
+Created a user:

 1RUN useradd -m -u 1000 sduser